Table of Contents

 After a spate of wasteful buys, my spendthrift husband, Craig, will declare his big purchase days are over.
 Of course, that is not a sensible goal.
-He loves to read as I do.
-We both go to the library often to save money and space.
+He loves to read as I do, and we often go to the library to save money and space.
 When we recently hired movers, the younger guys couldn’t believe that nearly half of our boxes were for books.

-So you can imagine my surprise when going through Craig’s bills.
-I found hundreds of dollars in a couple of weeks spent on buying kindle books.
-It even surprised him.
-He was just seeing them as modest purchases of $1.99 or $2.99 purchases a piece.
+So you can imagine my surprise when going through Craig’s bills, and I found hundreds of dollars in a couple of weeks spent on buying kindle books.
+It even surprised him, and he was just seeing them as modest purchases of $1.99 or $2.99 purchases a piece.
 Maybe Craig didn’t make big purchases, but he overspends on books that he may never read.

 The Need For Discipline And Willpower

 To carry out your goals, you need to be diligent.
-Without discipline and the will to succeed, goals are unsustainable.
+Without discipline and the will to succeed, plans are unsustainable.